Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 Dev

-When people study asynchronous JavaScript, Promise and async/await show up almost immediately.
-The syntax can look approachable, but without understanding why they exist, the code quickly becomes confusing again.
+When people start learning asynchronous JavaScript, Promise and async/await appear almost immediately.
+The syntax can look approachable, but without understanding why these tools exist, the code becomes confusing again very quickly.

-async/await makes asynchronous code look more sequential, which improves readability, but it does not turn asynchronous behavior into truly synchronous execution underneath.
+async/await makes asynchronous code look more sequential, which improves readability, but that does not mean the underlying behavior has suddenly turned into truly synchronous blocking execution.

 • what Promise is